Guide to the Release of Student Information

 time and place where the records may be inspected.
 If the records

-are not maintained in the Office of Admissions and Records, the
+are not maintained in the Office of the Registrar, the

 director will advise the student of the correct official to whom